Learning about disability – from my cousin and my course

 Some of the things I have learnt about disability from her and also (more recently) from my combined degree course in psychology and social work are:

-1. Social exclusion is the main problem.
+- Social exclusion is the main problem.

-2. We need to challenge our assumptions about people with disabilities.
+- We need to challenge our assumptions about people with disabilities.

-3. Identity is about more than (dis-)ability.
+- Identity is about more than (dis-)ability.

 1. Social exclusion is the main problem

 Over a lifetime, most of us will experience some impairment or disability.
-I, for example, miranda7would not be able to do many of the activities I take for granted without the aid of contact lenses.
+I, for example, would not be able to do many of the activities I take for granted without the aid of contact lenses.

 When we reflect on the various aids most of us use to increase our functioning, we can see that handicap is the result of the structures, systems and attitudes that exclude some people from full participation, rather than scores on IQ tests, mobility measures, or other indicators of ‘normal’.